- 13 Feb 2025

 -

-Once wfx_unq expires after 3 months, Whatfix searches for the value in your browser's local storage.
-If Whatfix finds it, it assigns the cookie value that is present in your browser's local storage to wfx_unq rather than generating a new value.
+Once wfx_unq expires after three months, Whatfix searches for the value in your browser's local storage.
+If found, it assigns the cookie value present in local storage to wfx_unq instead of generating a new value.

 -